ilorwork/GitHub-Automation/README.md

 # GitHub-Automation

  ## Summary:
-C# Automation project for GitHub.com: tests basic new-user operations such as - creating repository, creating project, and so on.
+C# Automation project for GitHub.com.
+Simulates basic new-user operations such as - creating a repository, creating a project, etc.

 ## Modes of operation
 * Local (Visual Studio)